 The Company established the Audit Committee on 29 March 2019 in compliance with Rule 5.28 of the GEM Listing Rules.
-Written terms of reference in compliance with Rule 5.29 of the GEM Listing Rules and code provision C.3.3 of the CG Code have been adopted.
+Written terms of reference in compliance with Rule 5.29 of the GEM Listing Rules and code provision D.3.3 of the CG Code have been adopted.
 The primary duties of the Audit Committee are mainly to make recommendations to the Board on appointment, reappointment and removal of the external auditor, review and supervise the financial reporting process and the financial controls, internal control and risk management systems of the Company.

-The Audit Committee consists of three independent non-executive Directors, being Mr. Lo Chi Wang, Mr. Moo Kai Pong and Mr. Wu Kin San Alfred.
+The Audit Committee consists of three INEDs, being Mr. Lo Chi Wang, Mr. Moo Kai Pong and Mr. Wu Kin San Alfred.
 Mr. Lo Chi Wang is the chairman of the Audit Committee.

-The Group's audited consolidated annual results for the years ended 31 March 2021 and 2020, unaudited condensed consolidated interim results for the six months ended 30 September 2020, unaudited condensed consolidated quarterly results for the three months ended 30 June 2020 and for the nine months ended 31 December 2020, the accounting policies and practices adopted by the Group, and the Group's financial reporting, risk management and internal control matters have been reviewed by the Audit Committee.
-During the Relevant Period, five Audit Committee meetings were held and the details of attendance of each Audit Committee member are set out in the section headed "Board Meetings and Attendance Records of Directors" on pages 34 to 35 of this report.
+The Group's audited consolidated annual results for the years ended 31 March 2022 and 2021, unaudited condensed consolidated interim results for the six months ended 30 September 2021, unaudited condensed consolidated quarterly results for the three months ended 30 June 2021 and for the nine months ended 31 December 2021, the accounting policies and practices adopted by the Group, and the Group's financial reporting, risk management and internal control matters have been reviewed by the Audit Committee.
+During the Relevant Period, five Audit Committee meetings were held and the details of attendance of each Audit Committee member are set out in the section headed "Board Meetings and Attendance Records of Directors" on page 34 of this report.